alsalafiyyah/alsalafiyyah.github.io/_posts/audios/2026/muhammad-ibn-salih-luhaydan/2026-04-28-analyzing-the-creed-of-the-deviant-sect-known-as-the-nation-of-islam.md

 ### Sheikh:

 SubhanAllah!
 No sane person would doubt their disbelief.
-Even the pagan Arabs in the Pre-Islamic era (Jahiliyyah), despite being polytheists, never claimed that God dwells within a human being.
+Even the pagan Arabs in the Pre-Islamic era (Jahiliyyah), despite being polytheists, never claimed that Allah dwells within a human being.

 ### Questioner: